 MRI is more sensitive than either ultrasonography or CT scanning.
 It may be more helpful in distinguishing renal cell carcinoma from simple cysts.

-MRI is the best imaging tool to monitor kidney size after treatment to assess progress, and it is the criterion standard to help determine renal volume for clinical trials when testing drugs for ADPKD.
+MRI is the best imaging tool for monitoring kidney size after treatment to assess progress, and it is the criterion standard to help determine renal volume for clinical trials of drugs for ADPKD.
 However, it is not routinely used because it is expensive and tedious.
 It should not be used unless the patient is in a protocol or similar situation.

 Spithoven et al reported that determining measured total kidney volume (TKV) by MRI and manual tracing took an average of 55 minutes, but a recently proposed MRI method for estimating TKV, eTKVellipsoid, required an average of only 5 minutes.
 In their comparison study, eTKVellipsoid performed relatively well compared with mTKV and could detect change in TKV over time.

 Magnetic resonance angiography (MRA) is the preferred imaging technique for diagnosing intracranial aneurysms (ICAs).
 It is used selectively rather than routinely.
 Indications for this study are as follows[6, 7] :

 In patients with autosomal dominant polycystic kidney disease (ADPKD), pharmacologic therapy is necessary to accomplish the following:

 Patients with ADPKD who progress to end-stage renal disease may require hemodialysis, peritoneal dialysis, or renal transplantation.
 For more information, see Chronic Kidney Disease and Renal Transplantation.

 In patients with heart murmurs, institute routine American Heart Association antibiotic prophylaxis.

 Metabolic problems related to renal failure that need to be controlled include the following: